Diving rebreather: Safety

 There are safety issues specific to rebreather equipment, and these tend to be more severe in diving rebreathers.
 Methods of addressing these issues can be categorised as engineering and operational approaches.
 Development of engineering solutions to these issues is ongoing and has been relatively rapid, but depends on the affordable availability of suitable technology, and some of the engineering problems, such as reliability of oxygen partial pressure measurement, have been relatively intractable.
 Other problems, such as scrubber breakthrough monitoring and automated control of gas mixture have advanced considerably in the 21st century, but remain relatively expensive.
 Work of breathing is another issue that has room for improvement, and is a severe limitation on acceptable maximum depth of operation, as the circulation of gas through the scrubber is almost always powered by the lungs of the diver.
 Fault tolerant design can help with making failures survivable.

 Hazards

 Some of the hazards are due to the way the equipment works, while others are related to the environment in which the equipment is used.

 Hypoxia

 Hypoxia can occur in any rebreather which contains enough inert gas to allow breathing without triggering automatic gas addition.

 In an oxygen rebreather this can occur if the loop is not sufficiently purged at the start of use.
-Purging should be done while breathing off the unit so that the inert gas in the user's lungs is also removed from the system.
+Purging should be done while breathing off the unit so that the inert gas from the user's lungs is also removed from the system.